druchefavour/HTML_CSS_JS_Code_Challenge/README.md

 7. Validate styles.css using hhttp://www.css-validator.org

+PART 1 BONUS
+1. Keep index.html and save another file (index_grid.html) for gridding
+2. In index_grid.html include <meta> viewport element: This gives the browser instructions on how to control the page's dimensions and scaling.
+3. Create style_grid.css and save it in the css directory.
+Include the file in index_grid.html as an external style sheet.

 ## Gridding
 I will use RWD grid view to redesign the webpage.
 It makes it easier to place all the elements in the page.